Planning-Inspectorate/osom-guide/src/service-managers.md

   - people
 ---

+**To be replaced with DDaT and Civil Service Success Profile capabilities and PINS D&D "People Focused" approach to be replace the service manager responsibilities and support measures above.**

 ## Service managers

 Service managers individually manage services.
 Ideally, the service manager would have the capability to deliver every element of their service - designing it, building or buying it, and then running it - however, in practice, they must build and manage a team capable of doing all of those things.